Boroden joins forces with a flying pony to help his fellow brownies escape an evil king

 Midhir flicked his wrist dismissively.
 ‘If I hear one word more about them I’ll rip out the tongue of he who utters it - with my nails.’

 ‘But you’d want to hear this I reckon.
 You want to know who invited them brownies to settle here?
 Well, I know the culprit.’

 ‘Go on,’ Midhir said with little faith.

-‘It’s the swordsmith Airen.
-I overheard him talking to one of the chieftains very friendly like; Leon he was called.
-It seems Airen married Leon’s sister and Leon was wondering if him and his daughter might come and settle with him.’
+‘It’s the swordsmith, Airen.
+I overheard him talking to one of the brownie chieftains very friendly like.
+Leon the chieftain was called.
+It seems Airen married Leon’s sister.
+Leon was wondering if him and his daughter might come and settle with him.’

 This sounded more promising than Midhir imagined.
 ‘Daughter?
 You mean Leon has a niece?’

 ‘Aye.
 Aira’s what they call her.
-A marred, stuck-up wench if ever I saw one, marred by her father’s prissy ways.’
+A stuck-up wench if ever I saw one, marred by her father’s prissy ways.’

 Midhir barely listened.
 His lips curled into a slow smile.
 ‘Fúamnach, bring me my looking glass.’

 Midhir’s wife did as he bid.
-His skin prickled in irritation as she leaned against the gilded branch arm of the throne, watching jealously over his shoulder as he breathed an incantation, misting the glass.
+His skin prickled in irritation as she leaned against the gilded branch arm of the throne, watching jealously over his shoulder.
+He breathed an incantation, misting the glass.
 It cleared to show a sunny meadow.
 Skipping across it, bright and lovely as the flowers about her, was a golden-haired brownie lass.

 Midhir narrowed eyes, stroking his chin with a possessive smile.